gardener/documentation/hugo/content/010-blog/2018_week_27/_index.md

 ## Why EFS
-1. One app, multiple nodes, same file(s)
+1. When you have application running on multiple nodes which require shared access to a file system
 1. When you have an application that requires multiple virtual machines to access the same file system at the same time, AWS EFS is a tool that you can use.
-1. EFS support encryption.
+1. EFS supports encryption.
 1. EFS is SSD based storage and its storage capacity and pricing will scale in or out as needed, so there is no need for the system administrator to do additional operations.
 It can grow to a petabyte scale.
-1. EFS now supports NFSv4 lock upgrading and downgrading, so yes, you can use sqlite with EFS… even if it was possible to do it before.
+1. EFS now supports NFSv4 lock upgrading and downgrading, so yes, you can use sqlite with EFS… even if it was possible before.
 1. Easy to setup

 ## Why Not EFS
-1. Sometimes when you think about using a service like EFS, you may also think about **Cloud Lock** and its negative sides
+1. Sometimes when you think about using a service like EFS, you may also think about **vendor lock-in** and its negative sides
 1. Making an EFS backup may decrease your production FS performance; the throughput used by backup counts towards your total file system throughput.
 1. EFS is expensive compared to EBS (probably 2x more EBS pricing)